pennmush/pennmush/win32/README-Windows10.txt

     ./configure --disable-info_slave --disable-ssl_slave
    Note that the arguments to configure are required; Penn will not work right without them in my tests.
 This might be fixed in future WSL updates.
 Seems to be an issue with socketpair(2).

+   Update 7/17: socketpair() and unix domain sockets now appear functional and the slaves should work.

 6. Compile like usual:
     make update; make install
 7. Edit game/mush.cnf as needed.